Driving without insurance in Georgia

 Registration reinstatement fee | $60 | Up to $160 |

-Additionally, driving without insurance in Georgia is punishable with a misdemeanor.
+Additionally, driving without insurance in Georgia is classified as a misdemeanor.
 In most states, drivers who get their license suspended after an insurance-related offense can get their license back after they show proof of insurance.
 But in Georgia, this is not the case.
 Georgia law states that drivers who get their license taken away cannot drive for the entire suspension period.
 After the suspension period is over, the driver would have to pay a license reinstatement fee to drive legally again.
+Reinstatement fees range from $200 to $410, depending on violation history and payment method.

-Georgia drivers who lose their license following an insurance-related suspension will also likely need to file an SR-22 form, which is a certificate that proves you meet the state’s minimum liability insurance requirement.
-In Georgia, an SR-22 will stay on your record for three years.
-Having an SR-22 on your record will significantly raise your car insurance rates until the certificate is no longer required.
+Georgia drivers who lose their license following an insurance-related suspension will also likely need to file an SR-22 form, which is a certificate that proves you meet the state’s minimum liability insurance requirements.
+In Georgia, you’re typically required to file an SR-22 for three years, although a court can require you to file one for longer.
+Requiring an SR-22 will significantly raise your car insurance rates until the certificate is no longer needed.

 When considering the ramifications, driving without insurance puts you at considerable personal and financial risk if you are caught.
-If cost is a concern, consider comparing quotes from the cheapest car insurance companies in Georgia to find a policy that fits within your budget.
+If the cost of car insurance is a concern, consider comparing quotes from the cheapest car insurance companies in Georgia to find a policy that fits within your budget.

 Getting into an accident without insurance in Georgia